heliusblackstar/freekb/5fe2efe5-dc42-4f99-8c22-df416856fadb/index.md

 This can disrupt authentication with other systems such as domain controllers.

+## Workaround
+Use the Windows UI to sync the time with an Internet timeserver after logging in.

 ## Permanent Fix

 Note, changing your timezone is not the correct answer.